Retirement declaration form - a guide

 5. decision about your AVC fund if you have been paying into one

-6. Lifetime Allowance Declaration.
+6. Lifetime Allowance or Lump Sum Allowances declaration.

 How you get the form and return it